Our Studio Location

 Using body weight movements, a kettlebell and TRX straps, you can easily set up a fun and effective total body strength training workout.
-All you have to do is find a safe place to attach your TRX and away you go building strength in the beautiful outdoors.
+All you have to do is find a safe place to attach your TRX and away you can go building strength in the beautiful outdoors, says Kelly.

 Respect the Elements